Progress Report January 2022

 Mark this the day we start to plan yet another Buffer Cache Rewrite.

 As a start, Arceus showed a considerably higher VRAM use than normal, causing 2GB GPU users to crash during cutscenes.
-Blinkhawk’s solution is to expand the specific direction the buffer cache is increasing , instead of the previous method of doubling the size.
+Blinkhawk’s solution is to , instead of the previous method of doubling the size.
 This allows 2GB users to play regularly, and 4GB users to be able to scale to 2x without fear of crashes.

 Now for some general recommendations: